machdyne/blaustahl/README.md

 Once in bootloader mode, you can update the firmware by dragging and dropping a new UF2 file to the device.

+There are two firmware images available:

+  * blaustahl.uf2: USB composite device with USB-CDC and vendor interface
+  * blaustahl\_cdconly.uf2: USB-CDC simple device

+The vendor interface allows you to access the 'bs' utility and to develop custom software that interfaces with Blaustahl.

 You can build the firmware from source, if you have the RP2040 toolchain installed:

 ```